Partakithware/FVC384/README.md

-# FVC384 Hash Function (Edit ignore the below, I wouldn't use, quickly created several flaws, if you just want to use it for learning purposes on how to half succeed then...go ahead, once I went to test WASM version....welp its a no go loud and clear)
+# FVC384 Hash Function (Edit ignore the below, I wouldn't use, quickly created, several flaws, if you just want to use it for learning purposes on how to half succeed then...go ahead, once I went to test WASM version....welp its a no go loud and clear)

 **File Verification Content - 384-bit cryptographic hash function**